Mt. Akakura 赤倉山

 Take the Nagano Shinkansen from Tokyo and change at Nagano Station to the Kita Shinano Line (Nagano Railway) to the final station, Myoko Kogen Station.
 Akakura Onsen is a 10-minute taxi ride from the station.

-By car, take the Joshinetsu Expressway and get off at Myoko Kogen Interchange.
-Akakura Onsen is a 6-kilometers from there on route 18.
+By car, take the Joshinetsu Expressway and disembark at Myoko Kogen Interchange.
+Akakura Onsen is six kilometers from there on Route 18.

 At the foot of Mt.
 Akakura is a hot spring town where you can reward your body after a day on the surrounding ski slopes.

-From Akakura Resort, you can see Lake Nojiri and the Sea of Japan on a fine day.
+From Akakura Onsen Ski Resort, you can see Lake Nojiri and the Sea of Japan on a fine day.